Fertilisers and growing media of plant origin

-You must meet strict biosecurity requirements before importing growing media and fertilisers of plant origin.
+You must meet strict biosecurity requirements before importing fertilisers and growing media of plant origin.
 The requirements are to prevent the entry of unwanted organisms into New Zealand.
 Fertilisers must also be authorised for entry under the Agricultural Compounds and Veterinary Medicines (ACVM) Act.

-When importing growing media and fertilisers of plant origin into New Zealand, you're responsible for:
+When importing fertilisers and growing media of plant origin into New Zealand, you're responsible for:

 - meeting the import health standard (IHS) for your products